 Scatterplots

-Scatterplots are obtained of plotting two numeric vectors, which of course may (but need not necessarily) represent two variables in a data.frame.
-But note that plot is also a 'method'; it may behave very differently if the data do not belong to the data.frame class.
+Scatterplots are obtained by plotting two numeric vectors, which of course may (but need not necessarily) represent two variables in a data.frame.
+Remember that plot is also a 'method'; it may behave very differently if the data do not belong to the data.frame class.
+Also, if one of the variables involved is defined as a factor, plot will create a different plot, depending on whether the factor is

 plot(mydata$age , mydata$income)